velipso/midimap/README.md

     Source 5: "Pads"

   Sources can be specified using the name:
-    # selects the source named "Keyboard A"
     midimap -m "Keyboard A" <mapfile>
   Or the source index:
-    # selects source index 5
     midimap -m 5 <mapfile>

 Map Files: